FergusJPWalsh/riddle-arnold/README.md

 There are approximately 23,900 headwords.

 ## Source
-[Scan](https://archive.org/details/copiouscriticale00ridduoft) of the the 1849 American edition, printed by Harper & Brothers, New York, 1864.
+[Scan](https://archive.org/details/copiouscriticale00ridduoft) of the the 1849 American edition, edited by C. Anthon, printed by Harper & Brothers, New York, 1864.

 ## Riddle and Arnold's Bibliography